-- The most recently published World Ranking List and the previous year Ranking List will be used to make a general entry seeding elassification list of all the skiers entered in the World Championships, where the skiers rank is the higher of the current list or the previous year's list with a 25% penalty.
+The most recently published World Ranking List and the previous year Ranking List will be used to make a general entry seeding elassification list of all the skiers entered in the World Championships, where the skiers rank is the higher of the current list or the previous year's list with a 25% penalty.

-Examples 2014:
+Examples:

-Skier May 2014 May 2013 Entry Seed
+Skier Current Year May RL Previous Year May RL Entry Seed

 A 10 4 (x1.25=5) 5

 В 12 10 (x1.25=12.5) 12

-C 25 8 (x1.25=10) 10
+С 25 8 (x1.25=10) 10

-Skiers with no performances on those lists list will be subject to a random draw in the lowest series.
+Skiers with no performances on those lists list will be subject to a random draw in the lowest series unless he has at least two scores after the most recent ranking list.
+In that case the average to his two best scores will be used to position him in the seeding..

 The number on the previous year Ranking List will be used with a 25% penalty.